BlueBrain/sonata-extension/source/sonata_config.rst

                                                     This path is used in conjonction with the spine_morphology property (see :doc:`sonata_tech`) to find the spine_morphology.
                                                     By default, the concatenation of the spine_morphologies_dir + spine_morphology_property + ".h5" extension.
-   provenance                      Optional         Dictionary containing provenance metadata (e.g. bioname).
+   provenance                      Optional         Dictionary containing provenance metadata (e.g. bioname). spatial_index_dir               Optional         Path to the directory containing the spatial index files.
+                                                    Only for `biophysical` node populations and `chemical` edge populations.
    =============================== ================ ====================================

 .. [#f1] Mandatory (at least one) for :ref:`biophysical node populations<biophysical_node_type>`